dmbarbour/glas/docs/GlasApps.md

 ## Network APIs

 Network APIs have some implicit buffering that aligns well with transactional operations.
+We can develop TCP and UDP APIs.
+However, those are a bit awkward in context of mirrored applications.
+To support limited access to the network from mirrors, we might also support something like XMLHttpRequest.

+typical TCP or UDP network API is relatively awkward in context of mirroring.
+We might

 However, the common request-response pattern must be awkwardly separated into two transactions.

 * `sys.tcp.` - namespace for TCP operations.
   * `listener.` - namespace for